Lassing mining disaster: Course of events

 On 17 July 1998 the roof of an illegal level collapsed.
 Water poured in and caused a mudslide to break into the mine.
 At the surface this became evident as a house in the village of Moos, under which the mine was located, slowly began to collapse and sink into the sinkhole being formed.
 The crater grew larger and deeper and gradually 2 houses were destroyed and 18 damaged.
 After the accident the houses in the immediate vicinity were demolished.

-At this time 34 people worked at the Naintscher Mineralwerken, including Georg Hainzl, who was probably buried in a rest-chamber during the first mudslide.
+At this time 34 people worked at the Naintscher Mineralwerke, including Georg Hainzl, who was probably buried in a rest-chamber during the first mudslide.

 Initially there was telephone contact to the 24-year-old miner, but then he was cut off.
 A rescue party of nine miners and a geologist went that same day into the mine.
 When, around 10 p.m. the second mudslide caused the mine to implode, the "horror in slow motion" began.
 The crater grew larger, lights went out, lamp posts leaned over at an angle.
 And in addition, the rescue squad was now missing.

 Soon it was reported that there was no way of saving the eleven victims.
 An order of special drills from Germany was cancelled by the management.
 Rescue efforts were sluggish.
 Outside help was not wanted.
 In charge of drilling was the technician, Leopold Abraham of the OMV.

 Then the "Miracle of Lassing" occurred.
 The first miner to be buried, Georg Hainzl, was rescued after ten days and was found in surprisingly good health.
 His rescue was achieved by a German company that had previously worked with OMV and had a suitable drill rig available that, unlike the OMV equipment, was suitable for large diameters and rather shallow depths.
 With the help of logistics and other departments of the OMV the hole was drilled.
 The decompression chamber specially made to measure by the OMV was not needed, as no overpressure existed in the survival chamber in which Georg Hainzl found himself, something that could only be ascertained after the drilling.
 The man who subsequently became Lower Austria's fire chief, Josef Buchta, was heavily involved in the construction of this decompression chamber.

 The ten men in the rescue team, however, remained in the mine and were declared dead.
 In 2000, the search for their bodies was called off.